Emotion Cognizance Improves Health Fake News Identification: Empirical Study

 \subsubsection{Results and Discussion}

 Table~\ref{tab:clustering} lists the clustering results in a format similar to that of the classification study.
-With the unsupervised setting posing a harder task, the quantum of improvements ($Pur(\mathcal{D}')-Pur(\mathcal{D})$) achieved by emotionization is correspondingly lower.
-We believe the cause of low accuracy is because most conventional combinations of document representation and clustering algorithm are suited to generate topically coherent clusters, and thus fare poorly on a substantially different task of fakeness identification.
-However, the trends are consistent with the earlier observations in that emotionization has a positive effect, with gains peaking around $\tau \approx 0.6$.
+With the unsupervised setting posing a harder task, the quantum of improvements $|Pur(\mathcal{D}')-Pur(\mathcal{D})|$ achieved by emotionization is correspondingly lower.
+The trends from Table~\ref{tab:clustering} are consistent with the earlier observations in that emotionization has a positive effect, with gains peaking around $\tau \approx 0.6$.
+The best value achieved with $\mathcal{D}'$ at $\tau = 0.6$ is $88.7\%$, which is $3.4$ percentage points better than the best purity achieved over $\mathcal{D}$.
+We believe the cause of low accuracy in unsupervised setting is because most conventional combinations of document representation and clustering algorithm are suited to generate topically coherent clusters, and thus fare poorly on a substantially different task of fake news identification.